heron-lang/heron-specification/syntax/README.md

 <identifier> ::= <identifierCharacter> | <identifier> <identifierCharacter>
 ```

-this represent any character that belongs to an identifier
+This represents any character that belongs to an identifier.

 ## Character